mwstowe/crowtdiscordbot/README.md

 - `!morbotron [search_term]` - Get a Futurama screenshot from Morbotron (or random if no term provided)
 - `!masterofallscience [search_term]` - Get a Rick and Morty screenshot from Master of All Science (or random if no term provided)

-## Message History Database
+## Database Structure

-The bot stores message history in a SQLite database to enable features like `!quote -dud`, provide context for AI responses, and maintain persistence across bot restarts.

-### Enhanced Database Schema
+### Message History Database

-The messages table has the following structure:
+The bot maintains a comprehensive SQLite database to store user message history with all Discord metadata:

 ```sql
 CREATE TABLE IF NOT EXISTS messages (